 In summer (July and August) I travel through my country in the weekends to inspect the sheep of our breeders.
 I don't like to sleep in hotels or B&Bs, but I love camping.
 So I turn my big van into a temporary camper.
 That way I'm independent.

 I Travel All Over My Country

-On the map below you can see where I have to travel to in my country during the months July and August.
-Most of these trips involve a more than two hour drive from my home and sometimes a 5 hours drive just to get there.
-Inspecting sheep the whole day long is exhausting, and I would get in trouble if I had to drive long hours first, then inspect the whole day, and then drive long hours back.
-I would fall asleep in the car and we don't want that to happen.
+On the map below, you can see where I have to travel to in my country during the months of July and August.
+Most of these trips involve over a two-hour drive from my home (sometimes as much as a 5-hour drive).
+Inspecting sheep the whole day long is exhausting.
+I would get in trouble if I had to drive long hours first, inspect the whole day, and then drive long hours back.
+I would fall asleep in the car, and we don't want that to happen.

 Camping at a Farm